chunliyu0/-/README.md

 **For example, Given s = "the sky is blue", return "blue is sky the".**</br>
 *Note: For C programmers: Try to solve it in-place in O(1) space.*

+###160.
+Intersection of Two Linked Lists [Solution] (https://github.com/ycl11761/Leetcode/blob/master/160_IntersectionNode.c)
+**Write a program to find the node at which the intersection of two singly linked lists begins.**</br>
+**For example, the following two linked lists: begin to intersect at node c1.**</br>
+A:          a1 → a2
+                   ↘
+                     c1 → c2 → c3
+                   ↗
+B:     b1 → b2 → b3

 ###167.
 Two Sum II - Input array is sorted [Solution] (https://github.com/ycl11761/Leetcode/blob/master/167_TwoSumII.c)
 **Given an array of integers that is already sorted in ascending order, </br>** **find two numbers such that they add up to a specific target number.**</br>